MCP Server

 What Claude does:

-1. Calls send_vnet_transaction with the deployer as from, USDC as to, and the ABI-encoded transfer calldata.
+1. Calls send_vnet_transaction on the active VNet with the deployer as from, USDC as to, and the ABI-encoded transfer calldata.
 The sender is impersonated — no private key needed.

 2. Calls get_vnet_transactions to get the operation_id of the executed transaction.